materialscloud/materials-zone-api-examples/examples/quantum_dot_api_example/README.md

      $env:MZ_API_KEY = "your_api_key_here"
      ```

-6. **Open the project directory in Windows Explorer (on Windows) or Finder (on Mac) and review the input data**:
+7. **Open the project directory in Windows Explorer (on Windows) or Finder (on Mac) and review the input data**:
    - `quantum_dot_example.xlsx` contains two sheets:
      - **Materials** — List of quantum dot materials with properties like band gap, size, and quantum yield.
      - **Experiments** — Fabrication experiments using the materials, with processing parameters and results.
    - A folder named `measurements/` with one CSV file per experiment (emission spectra data).
    - Note: All data is synthetic and provided solely for demonstration purposes.

-7. **Log in to the MaterialsZone app and create a folder for this project**:
+8. **Log in to the MaterialsZone app and create a folder for this project**:
    - By default, the folder is assumed to be called "Quantum Dot Example", but you can choose any title you'd like and adjust the code as explained in the next step.

-8. **In `main.py`, set the `FOLDER_TITLE` variable**:
+9. **In `main.py`, set the `FOLDER_TITLE` variable**:
    - Set the `FOLDER_TITLE` variable in the Configuration section of `main.py` to the folder's title.

-9. **In your terminal, run the script to execute the full workflow**:
+10. **In your terminal, run the script to execute the full workflow**:
    ```bash
    python main.py
    ```

-10. **Check out the results**:
+11. **Check out the results**:

-    Log in to the MaterialsZone app and check out the two newly created tables.
+    Open the MaterialsZone app, refresh the page and check out the two newly created tables.
 You should now see the Materials and Experiments tables populated with the uploaded data and measurements.

 ## 📁 File Structure